 Cervical Cancer Screening in Miramar, FL

 40 years ago, cervical cancer was the leading cause of cancer death in American women.
 Since then, the number of deaths has significantly decreased due to increased awareness of the symptoms and testing methods for this disease.
 Although the numbers have improved, approximately 12,000 women will be diagnosed and 4,120 will die from the disease this year.
+Dr. Dwight Benjamin is a highly trained OBGYN with extensive experience performing cervical cancer screenings.
 To schedule your screening with Flamingo Women’s Pavilion, call (954) 435-4700 or request an appointment online.

 Important Cervical Cancer Statistics

 These numbers show the dangers that cervical cancer can pose and the importance of early detection through regular screenings.